 European Union's Restriction of Hazardous Substances (RoHS) Directive 2011/65/EU and any future amendments, addenda and decisions as applicable by the required implementation dates.

 Oracle products that comply with the Directive are marked with the EU CE Mark.

 China's Management Methods for Controlling Pollution by Electronic Information Products (Ministry of Information Industry Order #39)

 South Korea's Act for Resource Recycling of Electrical and Electronic Equipment and Vehicles

-Oracle is adhering to the highest standards for all of our products, regardless of where they are made or sold.
-All newly designed products released by Oracle should conform to those global substance restrictions and bans in force at the time of their release.
+Oracle strives to achieve the highest standards for all of our products, regardless of where they are made or sold.
+All newly designed products released by Oracle conform to applicable global substance restrictions and bans in force at the time of their release.

 Oracle continues to follow developments in global harmful substance legislation and intends to comply with legal requirements as implemented.